-This supports evidence from an investigation by the Land Commission which found that derelict sites can significantly impact health, the environment, economy and community wellbeing in an area.
-We have produced a toolkit to capture how a site can impact a community and the way they feel about these types of abandoned buildings or pieces of land.
+This supports evidence from an investigation by the Land Commission which found that derelict sites can significantly impact health, the environment, economy and community wellbeing in an area (click to read).
+We have produced a toolkit to capture how a site can impact a community and the way they feel about these types of abandoned buildings or pieces of land (click to access).
 It is important to make sure this impact on communities is properly reflected when decisions are being made about an area.

 Images courtesy of the Land Commission

 The Children in Scotland report asks for an assets-based (or place-based) approach when looking at solutions.
 This means looking at what people in the area like, and using it as a starting point.
 There are lots of positive things mentioned by young people in the report about the areas and community that they live in and how it can benefit their wellbeing including parks and activities with friends and family

 Genuine community engagement must take place when making decisions about land and it must work across all social groups to deliver improvements where they matter most.
 The Land Commission’s work and a My Toon Jam with Young Scot has shown that young people currently do not feel empowered or involved in decisions about their local landscape and community, but that they would like to be actively part of the discussions.
 We are working with Icecream Architecture to explore the attitudes and aspirations young people have for Scotland to help shape our next strategic plan.
 This work will also be used to support and engage more young people in decisions about land.

 Other good news is that the Scottish Government has recently pledged to incorporate the United Nations Convention on the Rights of the Child (UNCRC) into law.
 Decision-makers will need to meet the rights children have under this convention, which includes things like the right to play and to be safe.
 The Planning (Scotland) Act 2019 also includes measures that will give children statutory rights to participate in local planning processes.
 These are all positive steps.